ardtieboy/ardtieboy.github.io/_posts/2020-12-6-photobooth.md

 ---
 layout: project
-title:  "Card Against Humanity Generator"
+title:  "Photobooth"
 pics:

 ---

 ## Introduction
-Stay tuned...
+Stay tuned for more...